Barrington High School tennis player back on the court less than a month after brain surgery

+Two years later, Julia Stanchina is back on the court with her teammates after a major surgery.

-“I start to feel real light weight and then I just have one and when I wake up I’m just like really confused as to what happened,” Junior tennis player Julia Stanchina said.
+“I start to feel real light-weight and then I just have one and when I wake up I’m just like really confused as to what happened,” the junior tennis player said.

 As a healthy teenager entering high school, Julia was confused as to why she was experiencing frequent seizures.